w3f/polkadot-wiki/docs/build-node-management.md

 **Execution**

+The Parity Polkadot client implements a [Polkadot Host](learn-polkadot-host) and a native runtime.
+The runtime must compile to WebAssembly and is stored on-chain.
+If the client's runtime is the same spec as the runtime that is stored on-chain, then the client will execute blocks using the client binary.
+Otherwise, the client will execute the Wasm runtime.

+Therefore, when syncing the chain, the client will execute blocks from past runtimes using their associated Wasm binary.
+This feature also allows forkless upgrades: the client can execute a new runtime without updating the client.

-The Parity Polkadot client has two Wasm execution methods, interpreted (default) and compiled.
+Parity's Polkadot client has two Wasm execution methods, interpreted (default) and compiled.
 Set the preferred method to use when executing Wasm with `--wasm-execution <Interpreted|Compiled>`.
 Compiled execution will run much faster, especially when syncing the chain, but is experimental and may use more memory/CPU.
 A reasonable tradeoff would be to sync the chain with compiled execution